HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Simulator Details

 This multi-camera process systematically eliminates misalignments, ensuring each human model remains properly integrated within the environment.
 The result is a more realistic portrayal of multi-human interactions and improved fidelity for downstream tasks.
+The annotators were volunteers recruited through university mailing lists and research group announcements.
+Participation was entirely voluntary, with no monetary compensation provided.
+Volunteers contributed time to support research, and their involvement was recognized in accordance with established ethical guidelines.